PeiwenLiu18/SnakeChunks/doc/dependencies.rst

 ::

-    # it is assumed that you have defined a global variable with the path to the Gene-regulation library
+    # it is assumed that you have defined a global variable with the path to the SnakeChunks library
-    cd ${GENE_REG_PATH}
+    cd ${SNAKECHUNKS_PATH}
     make -f scripts/makefiles/install_tools_and_libs.mk all
     source ~/.bashrc

 ..
 Conda
 ----------------------------------------------------------------
-A number of dependencies of Gene-regulation can be installed through a Conda environment.
+A number of dependencies of SnakeChunks can be installed through a Conda environment.
 This list is not exhaustive.
     conda install -c bioconda sickle=0.5
     conda install -c bioconda bowtie=1.2.0